4.3 Dependency Management and Virtual Environments#

 poetry update

-command.
-This is particularly useful for CI/CD environments where you might need the dependencies for testing or building the project but not the project package itself.
+is particularly useful when you need dependencies for testing or building but not the project package itself.

 Resources and Further Reading#